jakob12343/FinalProject/README.md

 A special thank you to everyone who has supported me throughout this project.
 From mentors and peers to the open-source community, your guidance and resources have been instrumental in bringing SurveySway to life.

----

-Thank you for being a part of this journey.
-Together, we can make SurveySway a leading platform for survey creation and analysis.

 Warm regards,

 Jakob